maagiline/maagiline-phpcs/readme.md

 1. In PhpStorm settings, navigate to Editor > Inspections > Quality tools > PHP_Codesniffer validation
 1. Check this option
 1. Set Severity to "Error"
-1. In Coding standard, select custom and select `./phpcs-ruleset.xml`
+1. In Coding standard, select custom and select `./ruleset.xml` (pointing to the `ruleset.xml` that you created in your project root)

 ![Codesniffer settings in PhpStorm](./docs/codesniffer-settings.png "Codesniffer settings in PhpStorm")